Combined Modern Languages

 Facilities & Features

-You will have access to our recently refurbished Learning Resource Centre, which provides access to texts, study rooms, software, computers and a wireless laptop area that can augment your learning outside the classroom, enhance your research and support your assignment work.
+You will have access to our state-of-the-art Language Laboratories, where you can manipulate video, sound, text and Internet sources in a rich, multimedia language-learning environment, and our recently refurbished Learning Resource Centre, with texts, study rooms, and IT facilities to augment your learning and support your assignment work.

 Personally, the year abroad was a highlight for me.
 Being able to meet students from all over the world and learn/study/work in another language at the same time was a great opportunity.
 What you learn from your year abroad is far more than what you learn in a class atmosphere.